Sunday, December 26, 2010

 I never thought that I would receive a spiritual blessing from the television, but that is just what happened Wednesday evening.
 The last two days have been very rough for me.
 I over did it in the yard and then was feeling sorry for myself.
 It was frustrating and discouraging.
 I am ashamed to say that I was on a mega-pity-party.
 It seemed that the Lord had left me to flounder on my own and there was no comfort from the Holy Spirit nor the Word of God.
 It was awful!

 All I had longed to do this week was to be able to attend every service at our church's annual Jubilee.
 Sunday and Monday had been such a blessing.
-But then Tuesday came along and it was horrid.
+But then Tuesday came along and my fibromyalgia was horrid.
 Wednesday was full of tears and pleading with God for His grace.
 Never did I think it would come the way that it did.

 Religious channels are not something that I watch.
-However, there wasn't much on the other television channels and I just felt that I should watch something "good" to get my mind off of myself.
+However, there wasn't much on the other television stations, and I just felt that I should watch something "good" to get my mind off of myself.
 Since I couldn't make it to the Jubilee service, I decided one of the christian shows should be good.
 The show was hosted by a man named Andrew Wommac.
 He was telling a story about his youth.
 He was in college, but believed that God wanted him to quit.
 Almost everyone told him that this thought was of the devil and could never be from God.
 Only two of his closest friends told him to do what he believed God wanted him to do.
 Unlike Reheboam (see I Kings 12), he did not listen to the advice of his friends.
 He stayed in college, but never had any peace about it until God showed him this verse, Colossians 3:15, "And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful."
 (And this television guy actually quoted the King James Version.)
 He went on to talk about letting (allowing) the peace of God rule (have control) in our hearts (and minds).
 I was in tears and the realization broke upon my mind.
 This verse was for me.
-I had not LET (ALLOWED) the peace of God to RULE my heart.
+I had NOT LET (ALLOWED) the peace of God to RULE my heart.

-Oh such peace flooded my soul when I let God come on in.
+Oh, such peace flooded my soul when I let God come on in.
 My problems had been all my own fault.
 It wasn't God who wasn't at work in my life, it was my sin that was blocking the way.
 It is amazing that we limit the Lord.
 He is so much more than we could ever understand and I am so thankful for His Word that spoke to me last night...even if it was through the television.

 Saturday, August 7, 2010